 - A student who attends and completes at least one course that spans the entire term will have earned the aid for that term (as adjusted for dropped classes or classes not attended).

-- School must be able to demonstrate that the student actually attended each class, including any class with a failing grade.
-Attendance must be “academic attendance” or attendance at an academically-related activity.
+- The school must be able to demonstrate that the student actually attended each class, including any class with a failing grade.
+Attendance must be “academic attendance” or attendance at an academically related activity.
 Documentation of attendance must be made by the school.
 A student’s self-certification of attendance is NOT acceptable unless supported by the school’s documentation.

 Examples of attendance include: